Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

 \subsection{Examples and operations}

 We close this section by illustrating the concepts introduced so far through several examples.
 We also recall the notion of an abstract rigidity matroid; as we will see, families of abstract rigidity matroids fit naturally within our framework of graph matroid families.
-Finally, we briefly investigate the operation of taking unions in the context of graph matroid families.
+Finally, we define and investigate the union and de-coning operations on graph matroid families.

 \paragraph*{Graphic, bicircular, and even cycle matroids.}